niknak1379/ObsidianNotes/content/Network/Networking-Basics/Protocols/00-Protocol Models/TCP,IP-Model&Layers/04-Transport Layer.md

 << ---------------------------------------------------------------- >>

-Transportation of the data from the Network to the applications is done in the transport layer, the transportation from the network between multiple devices is done in the [[Network Layer]].
+Transportation of the data from the Network to the applications is done in the transport layer, the transportation from the network between multiple devices is done in the [[03-Network Layer]].
 Basically the layer that decides which application on the device to send the data to.

 Located on the actual device